SCR-270: Use of SCR-270 radar elsewhere in World War II

+Philippines

 In the Philippines, the Far East Air Force did not fare much better than the defending air force at Pearl Harbor.
-Though FEAF had five SR-270Bs, only two were functioning on 8 December 1941, one by a detachment of the 4th Marine Regiment to protect Cavite Naval Base.
+Though FEAF had five SR-270Bs, only two were functioning on 8 December 1941, one was a Marine Corps Air Warning detachment of the 4th Marine Regiment based at Cavite Naval Base.
 On 29 November, in response to the war warning sent to all overseas commands, the radar detachment went on continuous watch in three shifts.

-Even with correct detection of enemy flights from the AAF's operational radar at Iba, command disorganization resulted in many of the defending fighters in the Philippines being also caught on the ground and destroyed, as was the largest concentration of B-17's (19) outside of the continental US.
+Even with correct detection of enemy flights from the AAF's operational radar at Iba, command disorganization resulted in many of the defending fighters in the Philippines being also caught on the ground and destroyed, as was the largest concentration of B-17s (19) outside of the continental US.
 The Iba set was destroyed in the initial attack on Iba on 8 December.
 After the first day, the effective striking power of the Far East Air Force had been destroyed, and the fighter strength seriously reduced.
 The Marine unit was withdrawn to Bataan in January 1942, where it was successfully employed in conjunction with an SCR-268 antiaircraft gun-laying radar to provide air warning to a small detachment of P-40s operating from primitive fields.

 Key commanders responsible for the defense of installations vulnerable to air attack did not appreciate the need for and capabilities of the air defense assets they had, and how vital radar was to those defenses.
-The vulnerability was well demonstrated in war games- in particular those of United States Navy Fleet Problem IX that annihilated the locks on the Panama canal, and Fleet Problem XIII, when the Pearl Harbor fleet was destroyed in a mock attack by 150 planes in 1932.
+The vulnerability was well demonstrated in war games—in particular those of United States Navy Fleet Problem IX that annihilated the locks on the Panama canal, and Fleet Problem XIII, when the Pearl Harbor fleet was destroyed in a mock attack by 150 planes in 1932.

+Midway

 At Midway Island in June 1942, an SCR-270 antenna and shack were located at the western end of Sand Island.
 During the Battle of Midway, this radar was used to warn the island of incoming Japanese air attacks and to successfully direct the fighter interception that followed, but the island's radar did not play any significant part in the main carrier-action portion of the battle that followed.